rymaju/Beanify/README.md

+### Note:
-## Note: I was like 17 when I made this I thought it was absolutely hilarious; it doesn't work very well and it never has but now that I'm an adult I can safely say its just as funny as it was back then!
+I was like 17 when I made this I thought it was absolutely hilarious; it doesn't work very well and it never has but now that I'm an adult I can safely say its just as funny now as it was back then!

 # Beanify
 This program uses WordNet to replace all nouns in a text file into the word "bean".
 I hope this academic endeavor will be used by future researchers in their quest to Beanify™, and therefore preserve, the great works of literature so future generations may enjoy the BeÆns of the past.